scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

 -   Run a normality test (shapiro-wilk)

--   Transform a variable
+-   Transform a variable using the "Compute Variable" function

--   Reshape a tibble (wide to long and long to wide)
+-   Understand wide and long data shapes, reshape a data file using "Restructure" (wide to long and long to wide)

 ------------------------------------------------------------------------